tensorpack/tensorpack/docs/tutorial/symbolic.md

 These layers were written only because there were no alternatives when tensorpack was first developed.
 Nowadays, these implementation actually call `tf.layers` directly.
+Tensorpack will not add any more layers into its core library because this is not the focus of tensorpack, and there are many other alternative symbolic libraries today.

 Today, you can just use `tf.layers` or any other symbolic libraries inside tensorpack.
 Using the tensorpack implementations, you can also benefit from `argscope` and `LinearWrap` to